Arbitrage on Decentralized Exchanges: Equilibrium Strategies

-and we show the existence and uniqueness of the symmetric mixed Nash equilibrium in the set ${\cal A}$.
+We now show existence and uniqueness of the symmetric mixed Nash equilibrium in ${\cal A}$.

-Before presenting the main result, we provide some heuristic derivation to illustrate the idea of finding the symmetric mixed Nash equilibrium.
-Suppose $(\alpha^*, \Phi^*,D_A^*)\in {\cal A}$ is a symmetric mixed Nash equilibrium and denote by $\phi^*$ the density of $\Phi^*$, and recall the response function $h(g,d_A)$ defined in \eqref{eq:ResponseFunction}.
-Thanks to Proposition \ref{le:RandomizedGasDensity}-(iii), for $g\in[\hat g_L,g_H]$,
+Before presenting the main result, we provide a heuristic derivation to illustrate the idea of finding the symmetric mixed Nash equilibrium.
+Suppose $(\alpha^*, \Phi^*,D_A^*)\in {\cal A}$ is a symmetric mixed Nash equilibrium, and let $\phi^*$ denote the density of $\Phi^*$.
+Recall the response function $h^\ell(g,d_A)$ defined in \eqref{eq:ResponseFunction}.
+By Proposition \ref{le:RandomizedGasDensity}-(iii), for $g\in[\hat g_L,g_H]$,